Kicking Off National Distracted Driving Awareness Month

-This year, as for the last seven years, the National Highway Traffic Safety Administration (NHTSA) kicks off the month with its eighth annual U Drive.
+This year, as for the last eight years, the National Highway Traffic Safety Administration (NHTSA) kicks off the month with its eighth annual U Drive.
 U Text.
 U Pay.
 Campaign.
 Safety partners nationwide are again teaming up with the NHTSA to help remind drivers to avoid distractions, like texting.

 Learn what the NHTSA and your local community are doing to help educate drivers about distracted driving behaviors this year.

 At PKSD, we support National Distracted Driving Awareness Month in Wisconsin and across the U.S. We see firsthand the consequences of families and victims dealing with the aftermath of a distracted driving crash.
 Often, since drivers are not watching the road and have no time to react, these collisions cause serious or fatal injuries.